National Guide Dog Month – Sep. 1, 2026

 National Guide Dog Month FAQs

-How much does it cost for a guide dog?
+How much does it cost to train a guide dog?

 National Guide Dog Month Activities